Will Florida Atlantic cover the spread vs. Illinois? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Florida Atlantic has been at least a -165 moneyline favorite four times this season and won all of those games.
+- This season, Florida Atlantic has been listed as the favorite in five games and won them all.

+- The Owls are undefeated in four games this season when favored by -165 or more on the moneyline.

-- The moneyline for this contest implies a 62.3% chance of a victory for the Owls.
+- The moneyline for this contest implies a 62.3% chance of a victory for Florida Atlantic.

 Florida Atlantic vs. Illinois Over/Under Stats